-The Cattle Heat Load Toolbox (CHLT), a free-to-use website (https://chlt.com.au/), is a valuable program that helps in the management of summer heat in Australian feedlots.
-CHLT provides the resources to allow Australian feedlot managers to develop a heat management plan and proactively manage the risk of a heat load event at their site.
+Heat Load Forecasting Services are valuable programs that help in the management of summer heat in Australian feedlots.
+They provide the resources to allow Australian feedlot managers to develop a heat management plan and proactively manage the risk of a heat load event at their feedlot site.